Drive sales on autopilot with ecommerce-focused featuresSee Features

 2. Chatbot for AI-assisted tips

 An AI-driven chatbot is an “employee” who can work tirelessly and has the ability to offer 24-hour service.
 That’s why it’s so eagerly chosen across a variety of industries such as online retail (34%), healthcare (27%), banking (20%), insurance (15%), and government (10%).
 Thanks to the chatbot’s proactivity the company can count on the immediate reaction in case any support is needed.
+AI and machine learning use experience to automatically improve performance and provide the best results.

 Although chatbot is an advanced solution, its installation is not as difficult as it might seem.
 There are many chatbot templates available, and the chatbot visual builders themselves are very intuitive.
 So, with just a moment of configuration, your custom chatbot can be ready to answer 80% of your customers’ standard questions.